typelevel/typelevel.github.com/_posts/2015-08-06-machinist.md

 With a normal implicit conversion, every call to `gen` would construct an instance of `Test3.DivOps`.
 However, since we have defined `Test3.DivOps` as a value class (by extending `AnyVal`), the object instantiation is ellided.
 Instead, the method call is dispatched to `Test3.DivOps.$div$extension` which calls `ev.div`.

 We often talk about value classes as not having a *cost*.
-Since no class is instantiation, we are not required to pay a cost in allocations, but we do still pay a cost in indirection (instead of calling `ev.div` directly as in `Test1` we have an intermediate extension method).
+Since no class is instantiated, we are not required to pay a cost in allocations, but we do still pay a cost in indirection (instead of calling `ev.div` directly as in `Test1` we have an intermediate extension method).

 You can see the difference in the output from `javap`.